The Olympic Games are less than a month away and the bad news just keeps coming.

-We know now where those lofty ideals have sunk to: a one-sided competition between nefarious chemists and under-funded testers, and a level of corporate greed enriching many but leaving the hosts with little else but superfluous stadia.
+We know now where those lofty ideals have sunk: to a one-sided competition between nefarious chemists and under-funded testers, to a level of corporate greed enriching many but leaving the hosts with little but superfluous stadia.

 While Russia have hogged the doping headlines, after their track and field team were banned from the Games due to systemic state-sponsored doping, it would take extreme naivete to believe the issue exists only behind the old Iron Curtain.